benjamint24/SmartFinancialParser/README.md

 - RE: for regular expression (regex) handling
 - Datetime: for date formatting and additional functions (e.g. timedelta)
 - Random: to introduce randomness in data creation
+- typing: labels what types your variables and function returns should have, prevents silent errors/bugs
 - Matplotlib & Seaborn: data anlysis tools not used in the pipeline but for own exploration